Gabriel Ríos: Biography

 The special edition of the record contains a short story titled A Marauder's Midnight that was penned by Ríos and friend Keith Godfrey, and illustrated by Belgian artist Tinus Vermeersch.

 All videos for the record are actually live performances filmed by director Michael Sewandono, and consequently feature different audio versions than on the record.
 These too are compiled in the special edition.
 A dance remix version of the album's first single "Gold" by Thomas Jack went viral reaching number one in the Norwegian charts.

 Flore (2021), Gabriel Ríos’ 5th studio album, is a paean to the music of Latin America and the Caribbean.
 More specifically, these are songs that go back to both his father and grandfather’s youth.
 It’s a heady concoction that’s simultaneously nostalgic and iconoclastic in the rediscovery of a musical hemisphere that Rios left behind two decades ago when leaving Puerto Rico for Europe.
-It’s a Latin album made in isolation and exile, not only because it was birthed during last year’s pandemic, but because it finds Ríos looking back from afar, maybe for the first time, to what remains of his past and his roots.
+It’s a Latin album made in isolation and exile, not only because it was birthed during the COVID pandemic, but because it finds Ríos looking back from afar, maybe for the first time, to what remains of his past and his roots.